-- 1. Write out the list of business growth goals you have for your business - 2.
-Choose one priority OBJECTIVE for you and your team to focus on in the next 13 weeks.
-Leave the other goals for another time. - Ensure everyone is clear on the handful of KEY RESULTS that together will deliver your OBJECTIVE.
+- 1. Write out a list of ALL the goals you have for your business. - 2.
+Choose ONE priority OBJECTIVE for you and your team to focus on in the next 13 weeks.
+Leave the other goals for another time. - 3.
+Ensure everyone is clear on the handful of KEY RESULTS that together will deliver your OBJECTIVE.
 Work out how to benchmark and monitor these activities. - 4.
 Make sure your leaders are seen and heard giving your company's OKRs their wholehearted and committed support and diary time.

-ULTIMATE ARGUMENT:

-"How do I know that using OKRs will pay off for my business?"
+ULTIMATE ARGUMENT: "How do I know that using OKRs will pay off for my business?"